 11. The risks of flash photography

 As with most tourist sites, various monuments inside ancient sites have a “No Flash Photography” policy.
-Bright flash can be very damaging to monuments with paintings.
+A bright flash can be very damaging to monuments with paintings.
 Please be respectful of those rules as you may be asked to leave if you do not abide by them.

 Egypt is full of ancient monuments and temples.
 Some of Egypt’s most beautifully decorated monuments is the valley of Kings.
 The valley of Kings consists of 63 chambers and tombs.
 The walls of the royal chambers and tombs are decorated with paintings portraying Egyptian mythology and ancient Egyptian funeral Rituals.